How to employ an apprentice

-- contacting a group training organisation (GTO)
+- contacting a Group Training Organisation (GTO)

 - contacting an Apprenticeship Network Provider (ANP).

-3. Select an ANP
+3. Select an Apprenticeship Network Provider

-ANPs are contracted by the Australian government to help employers with signing up to a training contract and advising whether they are eligible for any incentives.
+ANPs are contracted by the Australian Government to help employers with signing up to a training contract and advising whether they are eligible for any incentives.

 4. Sign a training contract